 - Budget, Governance and Reporting Because of the financial risks poor budget and reporting practices could have on a component district this has been identified as an area of higher risk.
 We will review the budget, budget amendment process and historical budget to actual data to gain comfort that the budgets developed by the BOCES are reasonable.
-We will verify budget amendments against service change requests completed and submitted by the component and non-component districts. - Purchasing and Cash Disbursements Due to the inherent risks associated with purchasing and cash disbursements for BOCES in general this area has been identified as an area of higher risk within the BOCES.
+We will verify budget amendments against service change requests completed and submitted by the component and non-component districts. - Accounting software and information technology Due to vulnerabilities and new attacker exploits that subject information systems to significant disruption or loss of sensitive and valuable data, this area has been identified as being of higher risk within the BOCES.
+An internal audit will include a risk assessment of the BOCES various information systems.
+An internal audit may also include internal and external vulnerability and penetration testing.
+This area was last tested in December 2019. - Purchasing and Cash Disbursements Due to the inherent risks associated with purchasing and cash disbursements for BOCES in general this area has been identified as an area of higher risk within the BOCES.
 We will include selection and testing of cash disbursements throughout the BOCES to verify that the purchases were reasonable and necessary, were properly approved, and there were available appropriations.
 We will also verify that all BOCES purchasing policies and internal controls have been followed and that the transaction was supported by appropriate bid or quote information.
-This area was last tested in June 2010. - Accounting software and information technology Due to vulnerabilities and new attacker exploits that subject information systems to significant disruption or loss of sensitive and valuable data, this area has been identified as being of higher risk within the BOCES.
-An internal audit will include a risk assessment of the BOCES various information systems.
-An internal audit may also include internal and external vulnerability and penetration testing.
-This area was last tested in December 2018. - ◆ Payroll Due to the financial and inherent risks associated with payroll for BOCES in general, this area has been identified high risk within the BOCES.
+This area was last tested in June 2010. - Payroll Due to the financial and inherent risks associated with payroll for BOCES in general, this area has been identified high risk within the BOCES.
 We will test payroll registers for selected employees to verify that employees listed are employed by the BOCES and are paid in accordance with their Collective Bargaining Agreement or contract.
 We will test hourly employees to verify that the hours paid are supported by time sheets and that the time sheets have been approved by a supervisor and that the employees have been paid the correct rates.
-This area was last tested in February 2012. - General Ledger Maintenance Because of the control risk associated with unauthorized access to the BOCES' general ledger and lack of monitoring of general journal entries this has been identified as an area of higher risk.
-We will review general journal entries prepared by management to verify that they have a business rationale, are supported by appropriate documentation and are approved by supervisory management.
+This area was last tested in February 2012. - Wire Transfers Because of the inherent risk associated with unauthorized access to the BOCES' assets, this has been identified as an area of higher risk.
+We will review documentation supporting the wire transfer, verify the transfer was performed by the appropriate person and that funds were transferred to the appropriate party.
+We will also confirm with all financial institutions with whom the District has a banking relationship with, all individuals who are authorized to initiate and release funds and individuals who have the authority to establish wire transfers to third parties.